We are open!

 Author Archives: Susan Jesuroga

 You’re invited!
 On August 26, the Salida Museum will be celebrating the 100th anniversary of the smelter smokestack.
 It remains one of the most visible symbols of Salida’s colorful history.
-The celebration will feature talks about the smokestack (under … Continue reading
+Join us for talks under the big tent about … Continue reading

 Ever wondered what it looked like from the top of the Salida smokestack?
 Check out the new smokestack video, courtesy of the Salida High School UAS/Drone class students of 2016/2017.
 It’s a birds eye … Continue reading